What is Bruxism? Consequences and Treatment

 On the whole, drugs are somewhat ineffective when it comes to treating this illness, and more in-depth research is required to ascertain their efficiency.
 Examples of drugs that might help include:

-• Botox injections.
+• Neuromodulator injections.
 If the patient doesn’t respond to other forms of treatment, injections of BTX might be used to help cure bruxism.

 • Anxiety or stress drugs.
 Temporary usage of anti-depressants or anxiety pharmaceuticals might be brought up.
 They’ll help manage stress and other mental issues.